NREL/HPC/docs/Documentation/Applications/ipopt.md

 ## Usage

-### Using Custom Ipopt with JuMP
+### Using Custom IPOPT with JuMP

 !!! note
-    When running your custom IPOPT build on Eagle, you will need to do two things:
+    When running your custom IPOPT build on Kestrel, you will need to do two things:

     1. Load the same MKL module you compiled against:
         ```bash